ajsmith607/memills/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 {{% fig "staten-island/1907-11-09-Richmond-County-Advance-WNB-NY-p1" "350" /%}}
 {{% fig "staten-island/1991-03-23-The-Tampa-Tribune-Tampa-FL-p12" "350" /%}}
 </div>

+And for the sake of completeness, I will add these final Wheelocks.
+I briefly explored the family of [Charles Wheelock](https://www.findagrave.com/memorial/85993460/charles-wheelock) (1787 in Wexford Ireland to 12 Oct 1868) who married [Lydia Alice (Brown) Wheelock](https://www.findagrave.com/memorial/85980782/lydia-alice-wheelock) (1798 in Brooklyn NY to 06 Feb 1872, Ithaca NY) on 08 Jun 1824 in Brooklyn NY before later moving to the Trumansburg NY area.
+He was a tallow chandler (candle maker) and a farmer.
+I found no evidence connecting them to the Mills.
+The second Pastor of the Congregational Church of Mott’s Corners, from 1868 to 1870, was [Reverend Rufus A. Wheelock](https://www.findagrave.com/memorial/73576400/rufus-a-wheelock) (03 Mar 1815 to 01 Dec 1891), although after a brief exploration of his life and service to a number of congregations, I cannot find any evidence connecting him to the Mills at any time or place.

 Wheelock is overwhelmingly used as a surname, but I have found rare instances of it being used as a first name.
 Like the Mills and Seaman names, Wheelock has English origins.